Relatively Speaking.

 At first Bonnie and I really enjoyed their company, but Richard had a nasty habit of talking down to Phyllis.
 It was like she was beneath him and her opinions were worthless.
 It made both Bonnie and me very uncomfortable and we both felt embarrassed for Phyllis.
 I also remember on one occasion when Richard wept openly at the table while telling us how his two daughters wanted nothing more to do with him.
 I never really knew the whole story as to why Richard’s first marriage ended in divorce.
 Although it was none of my business, Richard always seemed to me like he would not be an easy person to live with.

 Eventually, Bonnie and I stopped meeting them for dinner and we started always making excuses whenever Richard called.
 We would always have other plans and it wasn't too long before Richard got the message and just stopped calling altogether.
-My relationship with Richard was over before it ever really got started.
-I always liked my Uncle Richard, but like my mother I think he had some mental health issues he never dealt with.
+My relationship with Richard was over before it ever really even got started.
+I always liked my Uncle Richard, but like my mother I think he had some mental health issues that he never dealt with.
 Richard had lost his father when he was just five years old and he had been babied his whole life by my grandmother.
 I don’t think Richard could ever cope with adulthood once he let go of his mother’s apron strings and got married to Carol.

-After a few years, Richard and Phyllis divorced and he moved to Florida where he eventually remarried his third wife.
+After a few years, Richard and Phyllis divorced and he moved to Florida where he eventually married his third wife.
 I never saw my Uncle Richard again after he moved to the States and in December 2008, Richard passed away at the age of 62.

 My mother’s younger sister was Marguerite; she was married to my Uncle Nick.
 Both of them more than anyone else are responsible for my mother becoming a Jehovah’s Witness.
-Marg and Nick had four daughters, my cousins Terry, Debbie, Lisa, and Tammy.
+Marg and Nick had four daughters, my cousins Terry, Debbie, Lisa and Tammy.
 Marg and Nick’s train wreck of a marriage was saved after they became Witnesses.
 With my own parent’s marriage also heading for divorce my mother too would grasp onto anything to save her own marriage.
 My father wanted nothing to do with becoming a JW and my parent’s marriage could not be saved.
 However, Marg and Nick were still more than eager to prod my now single parent mother into becoming a Witness anyway.
-They also coordinated all the arrangements for the three of us to start attending the Kingdom Hall once we moved to Toronto.
+They also coordinated all the arrangements for the three of us to start attending the Kingdom Hall once we moved to Toronto from Montreal.

 God, how I wish now that they would have just stayed out our lives altogether.